ben-n93/VAST_XML_Parser/README.md

 *VAST is a Video Ad Serving Template for structuring ad tags that serve ads to video players.
 Using an XML schema, VAST transfers important metadata about an ad from the ad server to a video player.* Read more [here](https://www.iab.com/guidelines/vast/).

+## Inspiration

+Examining a raw VAST tag response is timely, particlarly when wanting to test the creative/media files, so I created this application to make it quicker and easier to read MediaFile metadata and to copy the creative files' URLs.

 ## How it works

 Parses the VAST XML tree for the **MediaFile** element and populates the application table with both the **MediaFile** content/file and attributes/values.